10 things you should have probably done in Edinburgh if you’re a resident

 7. Use the old Edinburgh railway network Edinburgh has miles and miles of paved railway lines (originally used in the 19th century).
 You can walk, run or cycle on this extensive network of traffic-free paths.

 There is an excellent free map of the the paths (and beyond) called the Innertube map

-8. The Botanics The Royal Botanical Garden in Edinburgh is a peaceful place to visit.
+8. The Botanics The Royal Botanical Gardens in Edinburgh are a peaceful place to visit.
 Stroll through the gardens and enjoy the serenity of this beautiful green space.
 There are excellent cafe facilities and a year-round programme of events and exhibitions.

 9. Duddingston and its secret gardens Hidden in Duddingston and in the shadow of Arthur’s Seat is Dr Neil’s Garden.
 This hidden oasis is a perfect place to read a book, or watch the wildlife on Duddingston Loch.
 Our previous article on Dr Neil’s Garden.

 In Duddingston village itself, there is a community garden called The Field.